Kiyuim/tiny11builder/README.md

 ## ⚠️ Script versions:
 - **tiny11maker.ps1** : The regular script, which removes a lot of bloat but keeps the system serviceable.
 You can add languages, updates, and features post-creation.
 This is the recommended script for regular use.
-- ⚠️ **tiny11coremaker.ps1** : The core script, which removes even more bloat but also removes the ability to service the image.
-You cannot add languages, updates, or features post-creation.
-This is recommended for quick testing or development use.

 ## Instructions:
 1. Download Windows 11 from the [Microsoft website](https://www.microsoft.com/software-download/windows11) or [Rufus](https://github.com/pbatard/rufus)